Skip to main content

 Is Bahama Shores in a flood zone?

 Yes.
 Most of Bahama Shores sits within a FEMA AE flood zone.
 Tampa Bay surrounds the neighborhood on three sides, and Little Bayou borders the north.
-Base Flood Elevation in this area is typically 9–11 feet.
-If your renovation costs exceed 49% of your home’s market value within a rolling 12-month window, the entire structure must meet current flood code requirements.
+Base Flood Elevation in this area is typically 9–11 feet, and AE (not VE) framing applies because Bahama Shores is a southern St. Pete peninsula rather than open-beachfront.
+If your renovation costs exceed 50% of your home’s market value within a rolling 12-month window, the entire structure must meet current flood code requirements.
+We calculate that 50% threshold against your tax-assessor valuation, and where a low assessment understates your structure value, an appraisal can raise the valuation and widen the threshold.
 Pull your property’s specific flood designation at FEMA’s Flood Map Service Center before finalizing any renovation scope.

 How much does a renovation cost in Bahama Shores?